janvorwerk/opensportident.js/README.md

 This library can be used in NodeJS or in Electron.
 See 'serialport' NPM module for usage in Electron.

 ## Status
-It is currently tested with SiCard5, SiCard9 and SiCard10.
+It has been currently tested with:

-Code for SiCard6 and SiCard6* is written but not tested yet!
+ * SiCard5,
+ * SiCard6,
+ * SiCard9 and
+ * SiCard10.

+### This lib is not production ready yet (unsufficiently tested)

 ## Example

+The example is in TypesScript but you can use the lib in pure JavaScript of course.

 ```typescript
 import { SiPortReader, SiReadout, listSiPorts, SiPortId, SiPortDetectedMode } from 'opensportident';